 The Golden Tower

 To this day, it has not been decided whether its name comes from.
 Is it from gold-painted ceramic tiles that once adorned the building?
 Or it came from the precious metal that was stored in it after being brought from the colonies?
 It is known, however, that it originated in 1221.
-In that time it was one of 166 towers that were then created in the entire defence system of the Moors.
+At that time it was one of 166 towers that were then created in the entire defence system of the Moors.
 Between the golden tower and its twin (no longer existing) tower on the other side of the Guadalquivir River, there was a chain blocking the entrance to the port.
 All ships coming back from the New World had to stop here, and all captains had to pay taxes on imported goods.
 This has made Sevilla a rich city.
 Today, there is a small Maritime Museum, where you can find a few antique maps, navigational instruments and old documents.

 The Golden Tower – admission tickets and visiting hours: